spike-rabbit/element/docs/components/forms-inputs/threshold.md

 # Threshold

-The **Threshold** component compares an input signal to specific threshold values and produces an output based on whether the input signal is above or below the threshold.
+The **threshold** component compares an input signal to specific threshold values and produces an output based on whether the input signal is above or below the threshold.